DaveNair/CourseraDSSpecJohnsHopkinsC3/README.md

 ## Author's Note

+I noticed that some people reported the averages of *all* of the features; I was under the impression that each step in the assignment instructions (written somewhere below) led to the next consecutive step.
+So my final table of averages are *only* the averages of features that were "mean" or "std" (standard deviation) measurements - about 79 features, total.
+So my final table has 81 columns (one for SubjectID and SubjectActivity, each).

 While writing this and running these commands, I am *also* running many small (sometimes erroneous) sanity checks on my data.
 This usually involves some form of 'sum(Vector==Condition)' to count things and make sure everything is being accounted for.
-Rather than write *all* of the little steps I take to make sure that my steps make sense, I recommend you get in the habit of regularly running your own checks.
+Rather than write *all* of the little steps I take to make sure that my steps make sense, I will assume these things are the same for you, or that you will run your own checks.

 -Dave